blakeyc/oxr-cli/README.md

 >Command line utility to extract data from https://openexchangerates.org/ API.

 **Note**: You need to register an account to get an app_id from Open Exchange Rates.
+Some features are not available to free accounts, please see the Open Exchange Rates documentation for more details.

 ## Install